greenpioneersolutions/auto-parse/README.md

 * [#17 Support Instances of Date & Regex Constructors](https://github.com/greenpioneersolutions/auto-parse/issues/17)
 * [#18 Parsing Array Strings Only Works On Double Quotes](https://github.com/greenpioneersolutions/auto-parse/issues/18)

+## Roadmap to 2.0

+The repository hasn't had a major release in some time.
+Ideas for a modernized **2.0** version are collected in [docs/ROADMAP-2.0.md](docs/ROADMAP-2.0.md).

 ## Documentation

 ### autoParse(input, type)